-Table 1: Alaska Jurisdictional Agencies based on Ownership/Land Status (Continued) Jurisdictional Agency Ownership/Land Status U.S. Forest Service USFS managed lands including: National Forests National Monuments in Southeast AK USFS-issued permits and leases ANCSA Regional or Village Corporation selected lands within National Forests that have not yet been conveyed State selected lands within National Forests that have not yet been conveyed Department of Defense Agencies including: U.S. Army Missile Defense Agency U.S. Air Force U.S. Navy Each of these agencies is responsible for management of wildland fire on their own lands except where specific agreements exist.
-Other Federal Agencies including (but not limited to): U.S. Postal Service U.S. Coast Guard Federal Aviation Administration General Services Administration U.S. Public Health Service National Environmental Satellite, Data, and Information Service National Oceanic and Atmospheric Administration Each of these agencies is responsible for management of wildland fire on their own lands except where specific agreements exist.
-As of March 2016 there are no reimbursable arrangements in place beyond initial attack for lands in these jurisdictions.
+Jurisdictional Agency Ownership/Land Status U.S. Forest Service USFS managed lands including: National Forests Admiralty Island & Misty Fjords National Monuments USFS lands permitted or leased to another entity † ANCSA Regional or Village Corporation selected lands within National Forests that have not yet been conveyed State selected lands within National Forests that have not yet been conveyed Department of Defense Agencies including: U.S. Army Missile Defense Agency U.S. Air Force (USAF) U.S. Navy Each of these agencies is responsible for management of wildland fire on their ow lands except where specific agreements exist.
+Other Federal Agencies including (but not limited to): U.S. Postal Service U.S. Coast Guard Federal Aviation Administration General Services Administration U.S. Public Health Service National Oceanic and Atmospheric Administration Each of these agencies is responsible for management of wildland fire on their ow lands except where specific agreements exist.
+As of March 2017 there are no reimbursable arrangements in place beyond initial attack for lands in these jurisdictions.
 U.S. Army Alaska, Fort Wainwright Garrison (FWA) manages some lands in conjunction with the Bureau of Land Management.
 The AFS Military FMO works with FWA and BLM to determine Jurisdictional Agency for fires on these lands.
-As of March 2016 there are no reimbursable arrangements in place for US Army lands (including Corps of Engineers) outside of the Fort Wainwright Cantonment or lands co-managed with BLM.
+As of March 2017 there are no reimbursable arrangements in place for US Army lands (including Corps of Engineers) outside of the Fort Wainwright Cantonment or lands co-managed with BLM.
 A draft agreement between the USFS and Joint Base Elmendorf-Richardson (JBER) allows for billing of the Air Force through the USFS.
-As of March 2016 there are no reimbursable arrangements in place for USAF lands outside of JBER.
-Under State statute, the State of Alaska, Department of Natural Resources, Division of Forestry maintains jurisdictional authority over private lands (excepting restricted Native Allotments, and Alaska Native Corporation lands conveyed under ANCSA).
-Private landowners may negotiate response management option changes with the State.
+As of March 2017 there are no reimbursable arrangements in place for USAF lands outside of JBER.
+Under state statute, the State of Alaska, Department of Natural Resources, Division of Forestry maintains jurisdictional authority over private lands (excepting restricted Native Allotments, and Alaska Native Corporation lands conveyed under ANCSA).
+Private landowners may negotiate response management option changes with the state.
 In some cases BIA authority may be managed by a service contract provider.
-Jurisdictional authority for lands sold out of trust is based on the purchaser's status.

-Federal and state permits, leases, sales contracts and other documents that allow for private use of federal and state lands may contain information regarding wildfire protection levels and management option designation in the document or document's stipulations.
-Those designations are applicable to the lands and personal property located on those lands; the issuing jurisdictional agency is responsible for selecting the response management option.
+Jurisdictional authority for lands sold out of trust is based on the purchaser's status. may contain information regarding wild document's stipulations.
+Those designa s contracts and other documents that allow for private use of federal and state land fire protection levels and management option designation in the document or tions are applicable to the lands and personal property located on those lands; the ole for selecting the response management option.